 Here are some reasons why we believe that it takes a village to raise a mother:

 Reasons It Takes a Village to Raise a Mother

-There is an inherent sense of tribal knowledge amongst moms.
-The experience that you gain simply by mothering, making mistakes (yes, we all make mistakes even if it seems like we have it all together), and learning from those mistakes is invaluable.
+There is an inherent sense of tribal knowledge among moms.
+The experience you gain simply by mothering, making mistakes (yes, we all make mistakes even if it seems like we have it all together), and learning from those mistakes is invaluable.
 Learning from the mistakes you and others make while walking the journey of parenthood is something you will never find in a book.

 Diversity of Thought

 Every mom I know tends to approach scenarios with their children differently, even if the differences are slight.
 I love going to my mom friends and my mom for their thoughts.
 Each of them has different experiences which shape their opinions.

 At times, multiple opinions can be overwhelming.
 But it usually helps me think logically about a problem and determine the best way to move forward for my family.
 My favorite advice that I have received as a mom is from women who think differently than I do.
 Diversity in your village is critical to helping you learn and develop into the strong and confident mother you are!

 Searching on the internet for your concerns or problems regarding your experiences in motherhood can be pretty frightening.
 So often, the results that land at the top of a search results page can be worst-case scenarios.
 Going to my network of moms has helped me filter out some of the scarier parts of the internet but allows me to raise alarms to our medical care team or other professionals when necessary.